Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 Our VM model is stack-based: all the VM operations take their operands from, and store their results on, the stack.

 A VM program is a sequence of VM commands that fall into four categories:
-* **Push / pop commands** transfer data between the stack and memory segments.
+* <pmark>Push / pop commands</pmark> transfer data between the stack and memory segments.
-* **Arithmetic-logical commands** perform arithmetic and logical operations.
+* <ymark>Arithmetic-logical commands</ymark> perform arithmetic and logical operations.
-* **Branching commands** facilitate conditional and unconditional branching operations.
+* <gmark>Branching commands</gmark> facilitate conditional and unconditional branching operations.
-* **Function commands** facilitate function call-and-return operations.
+* <rmark>Function commands</rmark> facilitate function call-and-return operations.

 In this chapter we focus on the arithmetic-logical and push/pop commands.

 - - -

 ### VM Specification (Part 1)
-* **Comments and white space**: Lines beginning with `//` are considered comments and are ignored.
+* <pmark>Comments and white space</pmark>: Lines beginning with `//` are considered comments and are ignored.
 Blank lines are permitted and are ignored.
-* **Push / Pop Commands**:
+* <ymark>Push / Pop Commands</ymark>:
     * `push segment index`: Pushes the value of `segment[index]` onto the stack.
     * `pop segment index`: Pops the top stack value and stores it in `segment[index]`.
-* **Arithmetic-Logical Commands**:
+* <gmark>Arithmetic-Logical Commands</gmark>:
     * **Arithmetic commands**: `add`, `sub`, `neg` (unary).
     * **Comparison commands**: `eq`, `gt`, `lt`.
     * **Logical commands**: `and`, `or`, `not` (unary).

 The commands `add`, `sub`, `eq`, `gt`, `lt`, `and`, and `or` have <ymark>two implicit operands</ymark>.
 To execute each one of them, the VM implementation pops two values off the stack, computes the stated function on them, and pushes the resulting value back onto the stack.
 The remaining `neg` and `not` commands have <ymark>one implicit operand</ymark> and work the same way.

-Implicit here means that the operand is not part of the command syntax: since the command is designed to always operate on the two top stack values, there is no need to specify them.
+<bmark>Implicit</bmark> here means that the operand is not part of the command syntax: since the command is designed to always operate on the two top stack values, there is no need to specify them.

 - - -